top of page

 2. Don't give your designer carte blanche to plot out your website, brochure or other marketing material on the assumption that, as they know design, they must know best.
 I come at things from the opposite side of the table and believe that an experienced copywriter who understands the user journey and what kind of information needs to appear where is better suited to lead the project.

 4. Don't be afraid to ask your copywriter to roughly sketch out how they imagine their work looking.
-Because if you're starting with a copywriter before a designer is brought in, you probably don't want them to give you a massive slab of text and consider their job done.
+Ask them to deliver a basic wireframe.
+It will stop them delivering a massive slab of keyword heavy text that no designer will have a clie what to do with.

-If you look at any websites that you like, you'll see that nearly everything these days is a series of 'blocks' stacked on top of one another.
+Take a look at any modern website and you'll see that nearly everything is a series of 'blocks' stacked on top of one another.
 If your copywriter isn't aware of this, they'll also have no idea about user experience or writing effective web copy designed to convert.

 5. Do speak to your copywriter for their opinion on the typefaces your designer is proposing.
 Even if they're not an expert on such matters, a writer is likely to spot something that looks old-fashioned or is hard to read.